 "They’re forcing me to try on clothes."
 I complained.

-I set my headset on the bench and stripped.
-I held up the dress.
-It was black with a knee high slit and made up lace sleeves.
-Mother would scold me for trying it on.
-Such a thing was meant to be worn by all those girls in the casino, looking to make a living by robbing the young rich men of the city of all that is holy.
+I held up the first black dress.
+It had sheer lace long sleeves with no back, and a thigh high slit in the skirt.
+Mother would have a cow if she even saw it.
+Such a thing was meant to be worn by all those girls in the casino, looking to make a living by robbing the old rich men of all they had left.

 "So he's still here."